HardisonCo/.github/international/australia/au-health/hms-oms/index.md

 ## Integration Points

-This document outlines how HMS-OMS is integrated with au_Health systems in Australia.
+This document outlines how HMS-OMS is integrated with au-health systems in Australia.